 - Prepare a theme or raw plan and make sure to involve your kid

 My little one has been obsessed with pink and purple since day one.
 I know that’s why she loves female superheroes and would enjoy the studies more if it involves these characters.
-A right combination of paint and stencils can dramatically change the mood as well as the overall look of the room.
+The right combination of paint and stencils can dramatically change the mood as well as the overall look of the room.
 Have a theme in mind, look for multiple options on the internet before settling with the final one.
 Pick a cheerful theme and incorporate some of your child’s favorite motifs, animals, or cartoon characters.

 A child’s room should be warm and cozy with vibrant colors to enhance their imagination.
 This is something that I have learned from my own experience, always do a patch test before you buy the color because often colors look really different in the box than the wall.